Guide walkthrough

 Weekly levels usually carry the day-to-day map

-For many active traders, weekly levels deserve the first layer because they refresh often enough to stay relevant while still giving higher-timeframe structure.
+For many active traders, weekly levels deserve the first layer because they refresh often enough to stay relevant while still giving higher-time-frame structure.

 Monthly levels are broader anchor points